If Black Women Don't Sell Magazines, Why Are They All Over The September Issues?

 Black women and September magazine covers go together.
 Look at beauty. pic.twitter.com/isupKFsfb6— Wanna (@WannasWorld) August 7, 2018

-In 2015, when eight black women covered September issues, Charles Whitaker, a professor at the Medill School of Journalism at Northwestern University told The Guardian: “You want recognisable people with whom the audience identifies, people who are trending right now, and who are touchstones for some cultural moment.”
-And it seems like the industry might (finally) be realising that moment is now.
-September 2018 may see a record number of black women fronting fashion magazines.
+In 2015, when eight Black women covered September issues, Charles Whitaker, a professor at the Medill School of Journalism at Northwestern University told The Guardian: “You want recognizable people with whom the audience identifies, people who are trending right now, and who are touchstones for some cultural moment.”
+And it seems like the industry might (finally) be realizing that moment is now.
+September 2018 may see a record number of Black women fronting fashion magazines.
 Because, in addition to Beyoncé and Rihanna, there’s Tiffany Haddish on Glamour, Zendaya on Marie Claire, Lupita Nyong’o on Porter, Tracee Ellis Ross on Elle Canada, Slick Woods on British Elle, Adwoa Aboah and Naomi Campbell on Love, Issa Rae on Ebony, and Lauren Harrier on The Sunday Times.
-Now, that can't be a coincidence (especially if black women can’t sell magazines).
+Now, that can't be a coincidence (especially if Black women can’t sell magazines).

 The black girl takeover of fashion's September issues is beyond anything I've seen as a journalist. pic.twitter.com/XevVEnyoqR— Janet Mock (@janetmock) August 18, 2015

 Brandwatch, a social-media monitoring company, found that Rihanna’s Vogue June 2018 cover generated more attention the Internet than the magazine's September 2017 cover shoot with Jennifer Lawrence (and that was with all the conspiracy theories floating around).
-That could be the result of a number of factors, or it could speak to media companies’ realisation that “black women are voracious consumers of video and other digital content, and are leaders even in more traditional media categories,” Cheryl Grace, senior vice president, US strategic community alliances and consumer engagement for Nielsen told Fortune in 2017.
-According to Grace, “black women have strong life-affirming values that spill over into everything they do.
+That could be the result of a number of factors, or it could speak to media companies’ realization that “Black women are voracious consumers of video and other digital content, and are leaders even in more traditional media categories,” Cheryl Grace, senior vice president, U.S. strategic community alliances and consumer engagement for Nielsen told Fortune in 2017.
+According to Grace, “Black women have strong life-affirming values that spill over into everything they do.
 The celebration of their power and beauty is reflected in what they buy, watch and listen to, and people outside their communities find it inspiring.”
-Earlier this year, Nielson reported black women in the US spend $54 million (£43 million) for ‘ethnic’ hair and beauty aids and feminine hygiene products, as well $152 million (£122 million) on women’s fragrances — products often advertised in women’s mainstream magazines.
+Earlier this year, Nielson reported Black women spend $54 million for ‘ethnic’ hair and beauty aids and feminine hygiene products, as well $152 million on women’s fragrances — products often advertised in women’s mainstream magazines.
 In short: #BlackGirlMagic is real, and when championed, it translates to money spent.

 Advertisement